-Access-by Design cares that their website is accessible to all and welcomes visitors of all races, religions and abilities.
+We, at Access-by Design, care that our website is accessible to all and welcomes visitors of all races, religions and abilities.

 This page is to give you information on what aids this website offers for people with a disability.
 It also explains how the WC3 Accessibility Guidelines I.O and 2.O have been implemented on this site.